MicrosoftDocs/azure-dev-docs/articles/javascript/core/nodejs-sdk-azure-authenticate.md

 * [Azure portal](/azure/active-directory/develop/howto-create-service-principal-portal)
 * [PowerShell](/azure/active-directory/develop/howto-authenticate-service-principal-powershell)

 ## 2. Configure your environment variables

-In both the local and Azure cloud environments, you need to configure the following environment variables.
-Do not change the name because the Azure Identity SDK requires these exact environment names.
+In the Azure cloud environments, you need to configure the following environment variables.
+Do not change the names because the Azure Identity SDK requires these exact environment names.

-1. Create these environment variables.
 These environment variables are **REQUIRED for the context to use DefaultAzureCredential**.

    * `AZURE_TENANT_ID`: `tenant` from the service principal output above.
    * `AZURE_CLIENT_ID`: `appId` from the service principal output above.
    * `AZURE_CLIENT_SECRET`: `password` from the service principal output above.

-1. Create this environment variable.
-This setting isn't required to use the DefaultAzureCredential but is used in the code in the next section.

-   * `AZURE_SUBSCRIPTION`: Your default subscription containing your resource groups.

-## 3. List Azure resource groups with service principal
+## 3. List Azure subscriptions with service principal

-Use the new service principal to authenticate with Azure.
+Use the new service principal to authenticate with Azure and list your subscriptions.

 # [Azure SDK for JavaScript](#tab/azure-sdk-for-javascript)